Carphone Warehouse Black Friday 2020: get 60GB of data (instead of 6GB) on the iPhone 11 with latest deal

 Carphone Warehouse's Black Friday deals are generous on the data - get 60GB instead of 6GB on the iPhone 11.

-It’s the most wonderful time of the year if you love seeking out a bargain, with Black Friday deals now finally upon us, and Carphone Warehouse is a great place to go if you want to nab yourself a great deal on a new phone.
+It’s the most wonderful time of the year if you love seeking out a bargain.
+With Black Friday deals now finally here Carphone Warehouse is a great place to go if you want to nab yourself a great deal on a new phone.

 We’ve rounded up the best deals if you want to skip the late November rush.
-Keep checking this page for all the Carphone Warehouse deals in the run-up to 27th November and we will keep you up to date with the best we find.
+Keep checking this page for all the most up to date Carphone Warehouse deals over Black Friday weekend and into Cyber Monday.

 Best Carphone Warehouse Black Friday deals

-It may not be Black Friday for a few more days, but there are still plenty of mobile deals to be had in Carphone Warehouse’s early sale.
+Black Friday is officially here and there are plenty of mobile deals to be had.
 Here are the best Carphone Warehouse deals available right now:

 Phones with free gifts

-Carphone Warehouse have some great bundles as part of their Black Friday sale – including the likes of free Nintendo Switches and PS5 games:
+Carphone Warehouse has some great bundles as part of its Black Friday sale – including the likes of free Nintendo Switches and PS5 games:

 - Google Pixel 5 5G 128GB, Vodafone – unlimited minutes and texts, 100GB data | £35 a month, £49.99 upfront (includes new Chromecast)